 Diagnosing CJD can be difficult, and doctors will often need to perform tests such as MRI brain scans or take a sample of spinal fluid using a lumbar puncture.

 There is no cure for CJD; current treatments aim to making the person as comfortable as possible.

 HIV-related cognitive impairment

 HIV (human immunodeficiency virus) is an infection that weakens the body’s immune system.
-Around 102,000 people are thought to be living with HIV in the UK.
+Around 105,000 people in the UK are thought to be living with HIV.